-- 18.1 Students with invalid test scores will be counted as "not tested" for participation calculations. - 181.1 Following an invalidated score, when a student retests, the first valid test score will be used in the proficiency, growth, and participation calculations. - 18.2 If an invalid score is validated after the accountability calculations are performed and final school/district performance classifications have been assigned, the school/district's performance classifications will not be recalculated and adjusted to reflect the validated score.
+- 18.1 Students with invalid test scores will be counted as "not tested" for participation calculations. - 18.1.1 Following an invalidated score, when a student retests, the first valid test score will be used in the proficiency, growth, and participation calculations. - 18.2 If an invalid score is validated after the accountability calculations are performed and final school/district performance classifications have been assigned, the school/district's performance classifications will not be recalculated and adjusted to reflect the validated score.
 If during the next year, the student tests again and has a valid test score, that test score, although it was not the student's first test score, will be used during the next year's calculations.
-Please refer to the Office of Student Assessment regarding deadlines for appealing invalid test scores. - 18.3 For students in 3rd grade through eighth 8th grade, if a student's MSIS grade level (or peer grade level for ungraded students) does not match his/her assessment grade level, the student's scores will not be included in the numerator for participation, growth, or proficiency calculations, and the student will count as not proficient, not meeting growth, and not tested.
-Likewise, the student's scores will not be used the following year in growth calculations.
+Please refer to the Office of Student Assessment regarding deadlines for appealing invalid test scores. - 18.3 For students in 3rd grade through eighth 8th grade, if a student's MSIS grade level does not match his/her assessment grade level, the student's scores will not be included in the numerator for participation, growth, or proficiency calculations, and the student will count as not proficient, not meeting growth, and not tested.
+Likewise, the students' scores will not be used the following year in growth calculations.